tslever/Healthcare_Data_Science/3--Querying_Database_healthcare.md

 |---|---|
 |1|88|

+The ages of the youngest and oldest patients are 1 and 88.

 4. How many patients got admitted to the hospital on 2023-03-18, and at what time was the latest admission that day?
 Note that the date column experienced a problem with nulls during import.
 See if you can figure out what happened.
 To resolve the issue, instead of `CAST`, use `TRY_CAST(NULLIF([Encounter_Admit_Date], 'null') AS DATE)`.